 We talked about cheap and free travel with Brian Kelly (aka The Points Guy) in episode 571 of the How To Money podcast.
 The prospect of jet-setting for nearly free inspired us to share some of the best cards if you’re ready to get started travel hacking.

 Here are the best travel rewards credit cards for beginners:

 The Chase Sapphire Preferred® Card is the best all-around travel rewards card – and it has been for quite some time.
 And while some of the best travel cards come with exorbitant annual fees, this one will only cost you $95.

 You might retort, but aren’t fees against the HTM ethos?
 Typically, yes.
 But not if the price of admission is less than the value you’re going to receive from that card- the “ROI” could easily make it worth it.

 First things first, the sign-up bonus of 60,000 points is legit.
 In order to qualify, you’ll need to spend $4,000 in the first three months of receiving the card.
 This perk alone translates to $750 worth of airfare or hotel bookings.
 Not too shabby!

 If you travel on the reg, the other benefits you’ll get from this card will more than cover that annual fee too.
 If you are a habitual rideshare user, 5x points on Lyft rides is pretty sweet.
 You’ll also net 3x points when you use the card for eating out.
-Plus, you snag 5x points on travel booked through Chase ultimate rewards.
+Plus, you snag 5x Ultimate Reward Points on travel booked through Chase Travel Portal.

 Want more no-cost benefits?
 The Chase Sapphire Preferred® Card charges no foreign transaction fees.
 You’ll also get free trip cancellation insurance and primary rental car insurance which help make this card a slam dunk.